Thoughts Literally Rewire the Brain

 As the birth stories provided from previous program participants will demonstrate, this is a an extremely effective and proven program for enhancing the quality of pregnancy and birthing experiences.
 Each section is carefully curated for optimal physical, mental, and emotional preparation for birth and motherhood.
 Enjoy!

-Introduction to the Shakti Prenatal Yoga Method
+Welcome to the Shakti Prenatal Yoga Method

-In is well studied that a yoga practice brings many physical, mental, and emotional benefits.
-The Shakti Prenatal Yoga Method utilizes all of these extensively researched benefits with the addition of movement and other yoga techniques to meet the specific needs of the modern pregnant woman.
-For example, today’s pregnant woman is living in a society that sits far more than we have evolved to do.
+We are currently living in a society that sits far more than we have evolved to do.
 This means that during pregnancy women need movement that not only promotes general health and wellness, but also includes specific movement to fix the impact that our sedentary lifestyle has on the pelvic floor, lumbar spine, and baby positioning.

 The Shakti Yoga Method utilizes physical movements, breathing techniques, birth education, yoga nidra (hypnosis based birth imagery), and ACTUAL birth stories from graduates of the Shakti method to help women reframe birth in a holostic way.
 This prepares Mom physically, mentally, emotionally and spiritually for the sacred experience of growing her perfect baby, and releasing them into the world with an empowered presence.

 The powerful combination of the five techniques listed above make the Shakti Prenatal Yoga Method so much more than a prenatal yoga class, or even a prenatal birth education class.
 Any one approach is beneficial on its own, but together they become more than the sum of their parts.
-The end result is a collaboration that makes the Shakti Prenatal Method a complete mind, body, and spirit vehicle for the most comfortable, most empowered, and most enjoyable pregnancy, birth and early motherhood possible for every woman.
+The end result is a collaboration that makes the Shakti Prenatal Method a complete mind, body, and spirit vehicle for the most comfortable, most empowered, and most enjoyable pregnancy, birth and early motherhood possible for every parent.

 We will consider the impact of affimations more and more deeply as we move further into this program.
 For now consider these short sentences as positive images to help you fertilize the seeds planted in this week’s class.
 You can repeat them silently or out loud as you go about your days, stopping at red lights, sipping tea, etc. If you have a meditation practice they can become a mantra that you use during your sessions.
 Silently repeating an affirmation is a good way to harness the mind as you and baby begin to fall asleep each night.
 Choose the image that resonates most with you and baby.

-Week 1 Affimation Suggestions:
+Module One Affimation Suggestions:

 I am designed to grow, birth, and nourish my baby.